marcuslim835/co-opeDown/DeveloperGuide.md

+# Contents
+-Work in Progress-

 # Developer Guide
 ## 1 Overview
 The developer guide is meant to provide detailed information and explaination into how the game co-opeDown works.
-For a brief guide, proceed to the [User Guide](https://github.com/marcuslim835/co-opeDown#1-user-guide "For Everyone") above.
+For a brief guide, proceed to the [User Guide](https://github.com/marcuslim835/co-opeDown/blob/main/UserGuide.md#contents "For Everyone") above.

 ### 1.1 Setting up the Game
 -WIP-